Omar Prewitt

-Omar Prewitt (born September 24, 1994) is an American professional basketball player for Petkim Spor of the Turkish Basketball Super League.
+Omar Morgan Prewitt (born September 24, 1994) is an American professional basketball player who last played for Tofaş of the Basketbol Süper Ligi (BSL).
 He played college basketball at William & Mary.

 Early life and high school

 Prewitt grew up in Mount Sterling, Kentucky and attended Montgomery County High School.
-He grew five inches during high school and left Montgomery as the Indians all-time leader in points (2,636), rebounds (1,071), 3-pointers (347) and blocked shots (210).
-He averaged 21.4 points per game as a junior and was named second team All-State by the Lexington Herald Leader and the Louisville Courier Journal.
-As a senior, Prewitt averaged 23 points, 8.8 rebounds, 2.3 assists, 2.2 steals and 3.2 blocks and was named first team All-State as he led Montgomery to the semifinals of the Kentucky State Playoffs.
-Prewitt committed to play college basketball at William & Mary, the first Division I school to offer him a scholarship, over offers from Drake, Belmont, and Louisiana Tech.
+He grew five inches during high school and left Montgomery as the Indians' all-time leader in points (2,636), rebounds (1,071), 3-pointers (347) and blocked shots (210).
+He averaged 21.4 points per game as a junior and was named second-team All-State by the Lexington Herald-Leader and the Louisville Courier Journal.
+As a senior, Prewitt averaged 23 points, 8.8 rebounds, 2.3 assists, 2.2 steals and 3.2 blocks and was named first-team All-State as he led Montgomery to the semifinals of the Kentucky State Playoffs.
+Prewitt committed to play college basketball at William & Mary, the first Division I school to offer him a scholarship, over offers from Drake, Belmont and Louisiana Tech.